Sebastián Dubarbier: CFR Cluj

-In January 2008, Dubarbier was transferred by CFR Cluj who paid Gimnasia €775.000, being presented at a press conference alongside fellow Argentinian Diego Ruiz.
+In January 2008, Dubarbier was transferred by CFR Cluj for €775,000 from Gimnasia, and was presented at a press conference alongside fellow Argentinian Diego Ruiz.

-He made his Liga I debut on 23 February when coach Ioan Andone sent him on the field in the 74th minute to replace André Leão in a 4–1 win over Universitatea Craiova.
+He made his Liga I debut on 23 February when coach Ioan Andone sent him in the 74th minute to replace André Leão in a 4–1 win over Universitatea Craiova.
 He scored his first goal in the league on 7 March in a 2–0 victory against Gloria Buzău, afterwards scoring in another two wins over UTA Arad and Gloria Bistrița.
-Dubarbier ended his first season with CFR by helping the club win The Double which were the first trophies in the club's history, contributing with three goals in 15 league matches, however in the 2–1 victory against Unirea Urziceni from the Cupa României final, coach Andone left him on the bench.
+Dubarbier ended his first season with CFR by winning The Double, which constituted the club's first trophies, contributing with three goals in 15 league matches.
+However, in the 2–1 victory against Unirea Urziceni in the Cupa României final, coach Andone left him on the bench.

-In the first round of the following season he scored a goal in the 4–0 success over Otopeni, scoring another four goals in the league by the end of the season against Farul Constanța, Steaua București, Gaz Metan Mediaș and Politehnica Timișoara, except for the game with Steaua which was a draw, all the other ones finished with victories.
-He also started to play in European competitions, making six appearances in the 2008–09 Champions League group stage with The Railway Men, in the first one the team obtained a historical 2–1 victory at Stadio Olimpico against AS Roma.
-At the end of the season he helped the team win the Cupa României, being sent by coach Toni Conceição to replace Ciprian Deac in the 69th minute of the 3–0 win over Politehnica Timișoara from the final.
-His performances achieved in 2008 earned him the Gazeta Sporturilor Foreign Player of the Year award.
+In the first round of the following season, Dubarbier scored a goal in the 4–0 success over Otopeni.
+Subsequently, he scored another four goals in the league by the end of the season against Farul Constanța, Steaua București, Gaz Metan Mediaș and Politehnica Timișoara, and with the exception of the draw against Steaua, all the other matches finished with victories.
+He also made six appearances in the 2008–09 Champions League group stage with The Railway Men, where in the first one the team earned a historical 2–1 victory at Stadio Olimpico against AS Roma.
+At the end of the season he helped the team win the Cupa României, when coach Toni Conceição sent him to replace Ciprian Deac in the 69th minute of the 3–0 win over Politehnica Timișoara in the final.
+The performances he achieved in 2008 earned him the Gazeta Sporturilor Foreign Player of the Year award.

-He started the 2009–10 season by winning the Supercupa României where coach Conceição sent him in the 68th minute to replace Bogdan Mara in the victory at the penalty shoot-out over Unirea Urziceni, scoring his first goal in the first round of the season in another win against Urziceni.
-By the end of the first half of the season he scored two more goals in another two wins against FC Brașov and Astra Ploiești, then transferring in the middle of the season at Lorient, but CFR Cluj still managed to win the Double at the end of the season without him.
-He also made six appearances in the 2009–10 Europa League group stage, scoring a goal in a 3–2 loss to Sparta Prague, during his time spent at CFR he gained a total of 13 games with one goal scored in European competitions.
+Dubarbier started the 2009–10 season by winning the Supercupa României where coach Conceição sent him in the 68th minute to replace Bogdan Mara in the penalty shoot-out victory over Unirea Urziceni.
+Subsequently, he scored his first goal in the first round of the season in another win against Urziceni.
+By the end of the first half of the season he scored two more goals in two additional wins against FC Brașov and Astra Ploiești.
+He then was transferred in the middle of the season to Lorient, but CFR still managed to win the Double at the end of the season without him.
+He also made six appearances in the 2009–10 Europa League group stage, scoring a goal in a 3–2 loss to Sparta Prague, totaling 13 games with one goal scored in European competitions for CFR.